polyseam/cndi/README.md

 When `cndi init` is called there are a few files that it produces:

-1. a `cndi-config.jsonc` - autogenerated in interactive mode only, described in the [configuration](#configuration) section above
+1. a `cndi-config.yaml` - autogenerated in interactive mode only, described in the [configuration](#configuration) section above

 2. a `.github/workflows` folder, with a GitHub Action inside.
 The workflow is